markpluslabs/markplus-charts/syntax.md

 ## Conventions for this document

 All sample values in this document represent default values unless explicitly stated as overrides.

 You don't need to explicitly specify the settings if you are OK with the default values.

 ## Global Settings

+Global settings needs to be declared at the beginning, before the declaration of any nodes or links.

 ### direction